etianen/py.sh/README.md

 Probably, but I've never heard of XXX, or it didn't support all the features I wanted.

+virtualenv is useful for managing a standalone bunch of PyPy dependencies.
+It doesn't help with installing Python interpreters not included in your operating system, and large binary dependencies can be a pain to install.

+pyenv is useful for managing multiple Python versions in development, but it doesn't help with binary dependencies.

+This project is just a convenience wrapper around [Miniconda](http://continuum.io/anaconda), so it hasn't really reinvented anything.

 ### Q: Why package.json?
 Why not the normal requirements.txt or setup.py?